Consensys/doc.tessera/docs/HowTo/Configure/KeyVault/Azure-Key-Vault.md

 ### Environment Variables

-If using an Azure Key Vault, Tessera requires two environment variables to be set:
+If using an Azure Key Vault, Tessera requires three environment variables to be set:

 1. `AZURE_CLIENT_ID`: The `Application ID`
 1. `AZURE_CLIENT_SECRET`: The application registration `key`
+1. `AZURE_TENANT_ID`: The Azure Active Directory `Tenant ID`

-Both of these values can be retrieved during the application registration process as outlined above.
+Each of these values can be retrieved during the application registration process as outlined above.

 ### Dependencies